 WATCH THE HIGH SURF FROM THE COAST

 If you’d rather post up on the coast and watch the impressive high tides, places like West Cliff, Pleasure Point, and Davenport will be excellent spots to view the high surf.
-But be sure to watch from a safe distance since the waves can reach new distances, and when coupled with a typical winter swell of larger waves, can be dangerous if too close.
+But be sure to watch from a safe distance since the waves can reach new levels, and when coupled with a typical winter swell of larger waves, can be dangerous if too close.
 Remember to never turn your back on the ocean!